gennaro-tedesco/nvim-dvc/README.md

   <a href="#Feedback">Feedback</a>
 </h3>

 If only one could interact with [DVC](https://dvc.org) from within neovim.
-Oh wait, `nvim-dvc` does just that.
+Oh wait, `nvim-dvc` does just that!

 ## Installation
 Install it using your favourite plugin manager; for instance if you are using vim-plug